-Survey of Music History II is a continuation of MUS321.
+Survey of Music History II is a continuation of MUS 321.
 It is part two of the study of music history.
 The class will explore the history of music from the Romantic Period to Modern Music, including World music.
 This course will focus both on secular as well as sacred music history.
-(This course meets the Biblical-Ethical Requirement)

-Prerequisite(s): Successful completion of MUS321 with a grade of "C" or better.
+Prerequisite(s): Successful completion of MUS 321 with a grade of "C" or better.